hrydgard/ppsspp-site/docs/reference/ios-support.md

 It's highly recommended that if you are interested in emulation on mobile, use Android instead.

-However, there are ways to install it:
+However, there are some ways to install it.

 ## Unofficial installation guide

-IMPORTANT: This guide is unofficial - the project is not responsible for any negative results, and will not answer questino about it.
+IMPORTANT: This guide is unofficial - the project is not responsible for any negative results, and will not answer questions about it.
 You're on your own!

+Also, this is one way to install it.
+There may be others.

 [Sugoyga's SideStore guide for PPSSPP on iOS](https://suyogya.link/installing-sidestore-and-ppsspp-on-ios/)

+## Missing features

+The iOS build is missing a few features:

+* Virtual keyboard input
+* Camera input
+* Microphone